History of science policy: Science policy in the Middle Ages

 H. Floris Cohen's historiography of the scientific revolution (How Modern Science Came into the World) credits the Umayyad caliphates and especially the Abbasid caliphates support for the translation movement from the Greek, Persian, and Syriac literature to Arabic.
-These translations were undertaken by the library of the House of Wisdom in Bagdhad.
+These translations were undertaken by the library of the House of Wisdom in Baghdad.
 Al-Kindi, Al-Battani, Ibn Sahl and Ibn al-Haytham flourished under the liberal policies of these caliphates.

 Arabic-language science policy

 Science in the Islamic world during the Middle Ages followed various models, and modes of funding varied based primarily on scholars.
 It was extensive patronage and strong intellectual policies implemented by specific rulers that allowed scientific knowledge to develop in many areas.
 The most prominent example of this is with the Translation Movement of the ninth century that was facilitated by early Abbasid Caliphs.
 Other wealthy patrons also supported this movement and accelerated the process of acquiring, translating and interpreting ancient works of philosophy and science.
 Funding for translation was ongoing throughout the reign of certain caliphs, and it turned out that certain scholars became experts in the works they translated and in turn received further support for continuing to develop certain sciences.
 As these sciences received wider attention from the elite, more scholars were invited and funded to study particular sciences.
 Examples of translators and scholars who benefited from this type of support were al-Khawarizmi, Hunayn Ibn Ishaq and the Banu Musa.
 Patronage was primarily allocated to practical sciences which would be beneficial to the society at the time.
 Funding was reserved for those who were well versed in certain disciplines, and was not given based on religious affiliation.
 For this reason we find Jewish, Christian and mixed Muslim scholars working in Baghdad and other locations, often with one another.